 Prep The Right Way

-Since Thanksgiving is next week, you should begin prepping now.
+One week out from Thanksgiving you’ll want to begin prepping your menu and day out.
 Figure out how much food you’ll need, which dishes you want to make and what platters you’ll be putting them on.
 By making a big list of the ingredients you need, what needs to be made when and where dishes need to go, you’ll be able to more easily visualize your Thanksgiving Day.
 It’ll feel SO much less overwhelming.